Ankith-kumaran/Environmental-Hydrology-for-Data-Science-Project/README.md

 ![](https://www.xenonstack.com/hubfs/xenonstack-machine-learning-pipeline.png)

 In this case, the process is simplified as we have the collected data, so the process of collecting and storing can be bypassed.
 We will start our process by examining and cleaning the data (Preprocessing).

+Progress can be measured by the following milestones:
+[] Data Visualization
+[] Data Preprocessing
+[] Data Analysis/ Parameter Selection
+[] Model Selection and Training
+[] Model analysis and Validation
+[] Model Deployment